skip to main content

 Training of Title IX Personnel

-Individuals who fill certain roles in the Title IX Investigative Procedure must receive training to ensure awareness of their compliance obligation and in order to best provide equitable treatment to Complainants and Respondents and be compliant with the Reporting Procedures required by Title IX.
-These individuals are the Title IX Coordinator Deputy Coordinators, Investigators, Decision Makers (including appellate decision makers), and any person facilitating an Alternative Resolution Process.
+Individuals who fill certain roles in the Title IX process must receive training to ensure awareness of their compliance obligation and in order to best provide equitable treatment to Complainants and Respondents and be compliant with the Reporting Procedures required by Title IX.
+These individuals are the Title IX Coordinator, Investigators, Decision Makers (including appellate decision makers), and any person facilitating an Alternative Resolution Process.

 ATTENTION: For questions/concerns or if you or someone you know has experienced any form of sexual violence, please contact us.